-The Bank is fully integrated into the Group's Operational Risk Management Framework, and as such performs Operational Risk stress tests on a regular basis.
+The Branch is fully integrated into the Group's Operational Risk Management Framework, and as such performs Operational Risk stress tests on a regular basis.
 The local stress test framework is derived from DB's global stress testing framework.

-Group Operational Risk translates group operational risk stress impact into DB operational risk factors for EC and respective RC which are applied to the bank's local EC and RC figures.
-The stressed operational risk factors for EC and RC are calculated on a quarterly basis by translating the macro economic assumptions of the global downturn scenario into expert based 'workable' operational risk assumptions.
+Group Operational Risk translates group operational risk stress impact into DB operational risk factors for EC and respective RC which are applied to the Branch's local EC and RC figures.
+The stressed operational risk factors for EC and RC are calculated at least on an Annual basis by translating the macro economic assumptions of the global downturn scenario into expert based 'workable' operational risk assumptions.